Today I’m going to tell you about a new marketing tactic that’s going to get you more traffic.

 After you’ve used the chatbot builder to create the content to blast, head to “Chat Blaster” under the “Marketing Automation” tools in the MobileMonkey platform.

-Click the banana yellow “New Chat Blast” button to load up your chat blast.
+Click the blue or banana yellow “New Chat Blast” button to load up your chat blast.

-You’ll choose if the blast you’re about to send is a promotional message or a non-promotional message:
+You’ll choose the category or type of blast you’re about to send: promotional message, non-promotional message or notification update:

 You may naturally be wondering what’s the difference between these two or how do I know if the message I’m sending is promotional?